JackieBinya/jacqueline-binya-website/content/projects.md

       </div>
   </div>
   <p class="project-description">
- I created this project as part of Andela BootCamp.
-It's an interactive prototype of an app that is a social platform for mentorship.The project is hosted on GitHub pages.
-Whilst its backend was deployed separately on Heroku.Please find more detail on the github link.
+ I created this project as part of Andela BootCamp Challenges.
+It's an interactive prototype of an app that is a social platform for mentorship.
+The UI is hosted on GitHub pages, whilst its backend was deployed separately on Heroku.
+Please find more detail on the github link.
   </p>
   <hr>
   <div class="project-stack">